Achievable logoAchievable logo

 • If multiple people are named beneficiary, per capita and per stirpes are used.

-• Under a per capita beneficiary designation, if one of the named beneficiaries pre-deceases the insured, the remaining beneficiaries divide his/her share, in addition to receiving his/her own.
+• Under a per capita beneficiary designation, if one of the named beneficiaries pre-deceases the insured, the remaining beneficiaries divide that person’s share, in addition to receiving their own.

-• Under a per stirpes (Latin for “through the root”) designation, the proceeds belonging to the deceased beneficiary would not go to the other beneficiaries, but to his/her heirs.
+• Under a per stirpes (Latin for “through the root”) designation, the proceeds belonging to the deceased beneficiary don’t go to the other beneficiaries.
+Instead, they go to the deceased beneficiary’s heirs.

 • Often used when several children are named beneficiary and the owner wants them to share the proceeds equally, such as “all my children,” rather than naming each child individually.